cloudron-io/cubby/README.md

-# cubby
+# Cubby

-cubby is a pure filesharing app with built-in viewers.
+Cubby is a pure filesharing app with built-in viewers.
 It further supports an external collabora office installation.

 The app is mainly developed by the [Cloudron](https://cloudron.io) team to provide a laser-focused open source file sharing application.